John Campbell, 4th Earl of Loudoun

-Early life and career
+Early life

-Born in Scotland two years before the creation of Great Britain in which his father, Hugh Campbell, 3rd Earl of Loudoun, was a significant figure, Campbell inherited his father's estates and peerages in 1731 and became Lord Loudoun.

-He raised a Highland regiment of infantry, Loudon's Highlanders, which took part in the Jacobite Rising of 1745 on the side of the Hanoverian government.
-The regiment consisted of twelve companies, with Loudoun as colonel and John Campbell (later 5th Duke of Argyll) as lieutenant-colonel.
+Born in Scotland two years before the creation of Great Britain in which his father, Hugh Campbell, 3rd Earl of Loudoun, was a significant figure, Campbell enlisted in the British Army as a cornet in 1727 and inherited his father's estates and peerages in 1731, becoming Lord Loudoun.
+He raised a Highland regiment known as Loudon's Highlanders, which took part in the suppression of the Jacobite rising of 1745.
+The regiment consisted of twelve companies, with Loudoun as colonel and John Campbell as lieutenant colonel.
 The regiment served in several different parts of Scotland.
-Three of the twelve companies, raised in the south, were captured at the Battle of Prestonpans.
+Three of the regiment's companies, raised in the Scottish Lowlands, were captured by the Jacobite Army at the Battle of Prestonpans.

-Eight companies, under the personal command of Lord Loudoun, were stationed in Inverness.
-Loudoun set out in February 1746 with that portion of his regiment and several of the Independent Companies in an attempt to capture the Jacobite pretender, Charles Edward Stuart.
-The expedition was met by a ruse de guerre by only four Jacobites, which suggested a large force was protecting Stuart, and it returned without engagement.
+Eight companies, under Loudoun's personal command, were stationed in Inverness.
+Loudoun set out in February 1746 with that portion of his regiment and several Independent Highland Companies in an attempt to capture the Jacobite Army's commander-in-chief, Charles Edward Stuart.
+The expedition was met by a ruse of war by only four Jacobites, which suggested a large Jacobite force was protecting Stuart, and Loudoun returned to Inverness without engagement.
 That was later publicised as the Rout of Moy.
 Loudoun then fell back to join the Duke of Cumberland's army up and gave up the town of Inverness to the rebels.
 After the Battle of Culloden, Loudoun led his mixed force of regulars, militia and Highlanders in mopping-up operations against the remaining rebels.